 Section 55.
 Designated Timber.
 The timber is located on the timber sale area.

 In accordance with Section 1, the following is designated timber, except as excluded by the section titled, "Reserved Timber":

-All timber cut in accordance with the specifications in the sections titled, "Felling," and "Thinning Specifications," within the timber sale area.
+All timber cut in accordance with the specifications in the sections titled, "Felling," and "Thinning Specifications," within Area II.